yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser (redirects back to Client not depicted)" }

-Since no native app claims OAuth Brokers' urls, OAuth requests and redirect_uri responses to and from OAuth Brokers are handled by a web browser as User Agent.
+Since no native app claims *OAuth Brokers'* urls, OAuth requests and redirect_uri responses to and from *OAuth Brokers* are handled by a web browser as the User Agent.

 ## Impact of using a web browser

 Using a web browser may degrade the user experience in several ways:

-* Some browser's support for deep links is limited by design or by the settings used.
+* Some browser's support for deep links is limited by design, or by the settings used.
 * The browser may prompt end-user for consent before opening deep links, introducing additional friction.
-* Browser loading of urls and redirecting may be noticeable, providing a less smooth UX.
+* Browser's loading of urls and redirecting may be noticeable by end-user, rendering the UX less smooth.
-* App developers cannot control which browser will be used to handle the response redirect_uri, which risks losing cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier), which may cause the flow to break.
+* App developers cannot control which browser will handle the response redirect_uri.
+This poses a risk that necessary cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier) will be unavailable, which may break the flow.
-* After the flow is complete, "orphan" browser tabs might be left over.
+* After the flow is complete, "orphan" browser tabs might remain.
 While they do not directly impact the flow, they can be regarded as unnecessary "clutter".

-# App2Web
+# App2Web with brokers
 ~~~ aasvg
 {::include art/app2web-w-brokers.ascii-art}
 ~~~
 {: #app2web-w-brokers title="App2Web with brokers (redirects back to Client not depicted)" }

-When the user's device has no app owning the User-Interacting Authorization Server's urls, the flow requires the help of a browser.
+End-user's device may not have an app claiming *User-Interacting Authorization Server's* urls, when:

-This is the case when the *User-Interacting Authorization Server* offers no native app, or when such an app exists but is not installed on the end-user's device.
+* *User-Interacting Authorization Server* offers no native app.
+* Or such an app is offered, but is not installed on the end-user's device.

+In such case interacting with *User-Interacting Authorization Server's* MUST use the browser as user agent.
-This is similar to the flow described in "OAuth 2.0 for Native Apps" {{RFC8252}}, and referred to in {{App2App}} as **App2Web**.
+This is similar to the flow described in "OAuth 2.0 for Native Apps" {{RFC8252}}, and referred to in {{App2App}} as **App2Web**, and is therefore not discussed further in this document.

 # Browser-less App2App with OAuth Brokers